zalan-toth/web-api-ca/README.md

 ### Features. :sunglasses:

 1. **Extended the API**
-    - There are 6 endpoints which do fetch their information from TMDB.
+    - There are 6 endpoints in the backend which do fetch their information from TMDB.
 They all use some kind of parameterised value like id (parameter) or page (query string).
 2. **Integration**
     - Frontend and backend apps are connected.
     - Frontend calls 8 endpoints from the backend API.
-2 of them are for authentication purposes (login, signup), and 6 of them are to call movie or famous people information.
+2 of them are for authentication purposes (login, signup), and 6 of them are to call for movie or famous people information.
 3. **Authentication**
     - Simple login and signup are included in the app, accessible in the right section of the site header (via links /login and /signup)
-    - Most content on the app is protected, therefore there are several routes protected.
+    - Most content on the app is protected, therefore there are a lot of routes protected.
 5. **Documentation**
-    - TODO
+    - TODO Swagger

 ## Setup requirements.